20-alicial/20-alicial.github.io/_pages/about.md

 Hello!
 I'm Alicia, a full-time research assistant and joint lab manager for Yuan Chang Leong and Xuechunzi Bai at the University of Chicago.

-I'm interested in how people build structured expectations and models of the social world from lived experience, how these models & memories are selectively and idiosyncratically activated when processing new information, and how inaccurate or harmful models can be updated through new experiences.
+I'm interested in how people build structured expectations and models of the world from experience, how these models & memories are selectively and idiosyncratically activated when processing new information, and how harmful models can be updated through new experiences.
 I use naturalistic brain imaging (fMRI), behaviorial tasks & eye-tracking, LLMs, and computational modelling to study these questions.

 ---